waverlyai/js-in-string/README.md

 # js-in-string support for javascript in string literals

-This very basic VSCode extension supports syntax highlighting file with the `.str.js` or `.str.ts` extensions which contains javascript, css or html code in backtick-quoted string literals.
+This very basic VSCode extension supports syntax highlighting for `.js` and `.ts` files extensions which contains javascript, css or html code in backtick-quoted string literals.
+(It would be better names `code-in-string`, but it started just supporting javascript.)

 For example:

 ```javascript
 export const code= /* js */ `